ranfdev/nickel-gtk-ui/README.md

 ## Why?
 Frustated by the standard .ui file writing experience (that xml is very verbose) and inspired by the [blueprint compiler](https://gitlab.gnome.org/jwestman/blueprint-compiler), I've decided to write a custom Domain Specific Language to generate .ui files.
 If you squint hard enough, gtk builder .ui files are configuration files. [nickel] is a programming language created specifically to generate configuration files.
 Because of that, I've decided to write the DSL in nickel.

+Nickel supports type checks and contract, so this DSL could have type checks in the future.

 ## Example
 See the [examples directory](./examples) or the example below.